wjl61901/impala-go/README.md

 **Apache Impala driver for Go's [database/sql](https://golang.org/pkg/database/sql) package**

-As far as we know, this is the only pure golang driver for Apache Impala that has TLS and LDAP support.
+This driver started as a fork of [github.com/bippio/go-impala](https://github.com/bippio/go-impala), which hasn't been updated in over four years and appears to be abandoned.
+After fork, several issues have been fixed.

 The current implementation of the driver is based on the Hive Server 2 protocol.

-**The legacy Beeswax protocol based driver is available at [go-impala v1.0.0](https://github.com/sclgo/impala/tree/v1.0.0), which is marked deprecated and will no longer be maintained.**

-*If you are using Go 1.12 or later, you can get the v1.0.0 of the driver with ***go get github.com/sclgo/impala@v1.0.0*** or use a dependency management tool such as [dep](https://golang.github.io/dep/])*

-We at [Bipp](http://www.bipp.io), want to make large scale data analytics accesible to every business user.

-As part of that, we are commited to making this is a production grade driver that be used in serious enterprise scenarios in lieu of the ODBC/JDBC drivers.

 Issues and contributions are welcome.

 ## Install